-Your symbol is Hexagram number fifty-five, influence.
+Hexagram Fifty-five signifies influence.
 In this image, one's influence is at its height, like the full moon, or the sun when it reaches the mid-way point in the sky.
-Celebrate now, for influence wanes in a natural cycle.
+Celebrate now, for influence waxes and wanes in natural cycles.

 The first line, yang, shows a powerful person meeting with a colleague.
 They regard each other as equals and applaud each others' successes.
-It is auspicious to go forward.
+It is good to go forward.

 The second line, yin, shows one who can see the stars in the daylight.
 Disclosing this unusual power will lead to suspicion.
 It is better to maintain honest and true purpose.
-Gradually find ways to create good fortune.
+Gradually find ways use this power for good.

 The third line, yang, explains that one who can see the stars in daylight is showered with abundance.
 Remain calm in this situation; accept what comes in a mood of humility and gratitude.
 Trying to do additional good works at this time could bring trouble.

 The fourth line, yang, shows that one who can see stars in daylight may feel out of place in society.
 It is a good time to seek an enlightened master or meet with honorable friends, like the colleagues in the first line.

 The fifth line, yin, shows celebration and praise for work well done.
 The subject surrounds themself with qualified people, for they will recognize the subject's accomplishments.

 The sixth line, yin, shows a house that is too large.
 No one comes to visit, which is unfortunate.
 It is better to be humble.
 Friends are more important than money.